OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 #### Content Delivery Network (CDN)

-A Content Delivery Network (CDN) is a geographically distributed set of caching proxy servers, designed to improve website performance to to provide additional resilience for a website.
+A Content Delivery Network (CDN) is a geographically distributed set of caching proxy servers, designed to improve website performance to provide additional resilience for a website.

 It is typically configured by pointing the publicly facing domain to the CDN's servers, and then configuring the CDN to connect to the correct back end servers (sometimes known as the "origin").